hanabi/hanabi.github.io/README.md

 * When you discard something important, that triggers the writing of *Elimination Notes* on your own hand.
 This is *Discard Elimination* and is described above.
 But there are other ways that *Elimimation Notes* are triggered.
 * When another player plays a clued card in their hand that they should not have known was playable yet, it implies that they saw the other possibilities in someone else's hand.
 Thus, this should trigger you to write *Elimination Notes* on your hand.
 This is called **Play Elimination**.

+### Double Discard Elimination

+* When a player who is in a *Double Discard* situation discards anyway with an obvious clue to give (such as an off-chop 5), it implies that they SEE the other copy of the card, and were not double discarding at all.
+* Thus, when this occurs, you should write *Elimination Notes* on your entire hand for that card.

 ### Weak Prompts

 * If a teammate performs the *Prompt* convention on you and you have multiple cards in your hand that match the connecting card, normally you would be promised that the left-most (newest) is playable.